 Sean joined Watsi on September 12th, 2014.
 Five years ago, Sean became the 763rd member to automatically support a new Watsi patient every month.
-Since then, 5,164 more people have become monthly donors!
-Sean's most recent donation traveled 8,500 miles to support Bernice, a 2-year-old from Kenya, to fund congenital umbilical hernia surgery.
+Since then, 5,245 more people have become monthly donors!
+Sean's most recent donation traveled 8,200 miles to support Ezekiel, a 6-month-old from Uganda, to fund hydrocephalus surgery.

 Bernice is a two and a half year old and the firstborn to her mother, who is raising Bernice on her own.
 Bernice’s mother is the fifth born in a large family of seven siblings.
 Bernice’s mother completed Form Four schooling two years ago, however, she was not able to continue with her studies due to financial pressures.
 However, since she had performed well, a well-wisher supported her to join a nursing college in Nakuru.
 She lives with her mother (Bernice's grandmother) who is chronically sick from a spinal injury.
 During the school holiday’s Bernice’s mother does clothes washing for people, in order to support her baby.
 Bernice was born with a congenital umbilical hernia.
 Her mother assumed that it would to heal, but the condition progressed.
 She was taken to a general hospital, where she was referred to Watsi's Medical Partner Care Center.
 During our interview, Bernice's mother said that she has been looking for funds to bring her baby for the treatment, however, it has been very difficult.
 Bernice’s mother shared, "I wish I can get help for my baby."